Research Associate, Justice Program

 The Brennan Center’s Justice Program aims to secure our nation’s promise of “equal justice for all” by tackling racial disparities and economic injustice, promoting a dignity-centered approach to crime and punishment, and creating a rational, effective, and fair justice system.
 Its priority focus is to reform the criminal legal system to shrink reliance on mass incarceration and mitigate its pernicious effects.

 Position: The Justice Program is seeking a full-time Research Associate (RA) to join a cutting edge inter-disciplinary team working to create innovative, data-driven solutions to end mass incarceration and support new, holistic solutions to public safety that put communities first.
-The Research Associate will conduct research and policy advocacy for Program initiatives, working with attorneys and associates, and reporting to a Senior Research Fellow.
-Some projects in the near term will include: a mixed methods study examining the misdemeanor enforcement apparatus, examining racial inequities and helping to develop community-based approaches with the engagement of impacted communities; and work to understand the trends, root causes, and structural solutions to crime, as well as alternatives to enforcement (e.g., policing, prosecution, and incarceration).
+The Research Associate will conduct research and policy advocacy for Justice Program initiatives.
+Some projects in the near term will include: a mixed methods study examining racial inequities in misdemeanor enforcement, and the development of recommendations with the engagement of impacted communities; and research to understand trends, root causes, and structural solutions related to crime, alternatives to enforcement in the form of policing, prosecution, and incarceration; and prison reform.

 Note: This is a hybrid position.
-Staff are currently working from home 2 days a week.
+Staff are currently working remotely 2 days a week.
 This position is based in New York City.

-- Provide quantitative research and support, including: locating, collecting, and cleaning data related to the criminal legal system; managing large datasets documentation; analyzing data using statistical programs (such as R, Stata, or GIS); and helping draft and refine research findings and methodologies for reports and public forums.
+Conducting quantitative research and data analysis, under the instruction and mentorship of the research supervisor.
+This includes locating, collecting, and cleaning data related to the criminal legal system; managing large datasets documentation; analyzing data using statistical programs (such as R, Stata, or GIS); and helping draft and refine research findings and methodologies for reports and public forums.

-- Provide qualitative research and support, such as: helping develop protocols; conducting or co-facilitating interviews and focus groups; analyzing qualitative data; and helping draft and refine research findings and methodologies for reports and public forums.
+Providing qualitative support to research supervisors by, for example, helping develop protocols; conducting or co-facilitating interviews and focus groups; analyzing qualitative data; and helping draft and refine research findings and methodologies for reports and public forums.

 The Brennan Center is committed to advancing Diversity, Equity, and Inclusion in the workplace.
 We continuously work with our staff to find new ways to increase diversity and to build and cultivate an inclusive and equitable work environment, where everyone can be their true-self and feel a strong sense of belonging.
 As such, we seek to hire employees who have a commitment to and/or experience with diversity, equity, and inclusion.
 In addition, we expect employees to participate/contribute with DEI initiatives or activities with recruitment, retention, and workplace culture.

-Applications: The application deadline is July 1, 2022, but applicants will be interviewed on a rolling basis and decisions will be made as soon as appropriate candidates are identified.
-To apply, visit https://brennancenter.applytojob.com/apply/hiowKFUYkf/Research-Associate-Justice-Program.
-Please upload as one document the following application materials: cover letter, resume, writing sample (up to 10 pages), a data coding syntax sample (up to 2 pages), and contact information for three references.
+Applicants will be interviewed on a rolling basis, and decisions will be made as soon as appropriate candidates are identified.
+We hope to expeditiously move through the recruitment process; therefore, we strongly encourage interested applicants to apply early.
+To apply, visit https://brennancenter.applytojob.com/apply/s6mUpqdC9C/Research-Associate-Justice-Program.
+Please upload each of the following application materials separately: cover letter, resume, writing sample (up to 10 pages), a data coding syntax sample (up to 2 pages), and contact information for three references.
 If applicable, please include Internet hyperlinks to authored writing samples.
 Please, no phone calls or faxes.
 Please identify where you saw this ad - it is strongly preferred that you apply on our website.